Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 Create virtual machines.
 Access the console of a virtual machine.
 Red Hat Virtualization Administration Portal
-To access the Red Hat Virtualization Administration Portal, use the URL provided to you (eg. https://rhvm-<GUID>.rhpds.opentlc.com) and click on the link Administration Portal.
+To access the Red Hat Virtualization Administration Portal, use the URL provided to you (eg. https://rhvm-<GUID>.rhpds.opentlc.com) and click on the link "Administration Portal".